liquicode/lib-mrpc/readme.md

 ## Remoting Errors

-Just like any other function, `Endpoint`s can throw errors, intentional or otherwise.
+Just like any other function, an `Endpoint` can throw errors (intentional or otherwise).
 `lib-mrpc` catches these errors and then remotes them back to the calling function.

 The following example uses `RedisServiceProvider` to communicate with a remote service via an existing [redis](https://www.redis.io) server.

+In this case, rather than doing something tremendously useful in our `Endpoint`, we will just throw an error.

 ***server.js***:

 ```javascript
 const lib_mrpc = require( '@liquicode/lib-mrpc' );
 let service = lib_mrpc.RedisServiceProvider( 'My Service', { server: 'redis://my-redis' } );